Note: If you consolidate federal loans together with private loans using a private lender, you may forfeit benefits you had with your federal loans.

 Student Loan Rehabilitation

-Student loan rehabilitation applies to federal student loans only.
-In order to rehabilitate your loan, you must first contact your loan servicer.
-If you do not know who your loan servicer is, you can find that information by logging in to your MyFederalStudentAid account.
-To rehabilitate your loan, you must agree in writing to make nine monthly payments within 20 days of the due date during a period of ten consecutive months.
+Student loan rehabilitation applies to federal student loans exclusively.
+To start the rehabilitation process, you need to reach out to your loan servicer.
+If unsure about your servicer, log in to your MyFederalStudentAid account for details.
+During a ten-month period, you may agree in writing to make nine monthly payments within 20 days of the due date.

 Loan Rehabilitation vs Consolidation